Home Fosamax

 Is Fosamax Still Considered Safe?

 The FDA hasn’t released any information on the ideal duration of Fosamax treatment.
-At the time of the agency’s 2010 safety communication, evidence showed bisphosphonates were effective at reducing fractures for at least three years, and in some cases, for five years.
+At the time of the agency’s 2010 safety communication, evidence showed that bisphosphonates were effective at reducing fractures for at least three years, and in some cases, five years.

 A study in JAMA found that the benefits of women taking bisphosphonates tapered off by year seven.
-Study authors said scientists need to do more research on discontinuation times.
+The study’s authors said scientists need to do more research on discontinuation times.
 This could mean that patients may avoid the potential risk of femur fracture or ONJ by stopping the drug after the benefits taper off.

 Has Fosamax Been Recalled?

-Fosamax has not been recalled in the U.S. The FDA said it would monitor any data regarding femur fracture risk in 2010, but there haven’t been any follow-up reports.
+Fosamax has not been recalled in the U.S. The FDA said it would monitor data regarding femur fracture risk in 2010, but there haven’t been any follow-up reports.

-What Should You Do If You're Experiencing Side Effects?
+What Should You Do if You're Experiencing Side Effects?

 You and your doctor can report any side effects to the FDA through its MedWatch Program.